Chocolate bloom

 Chocolate bloom is either of two types of whitish coating that can appear on the surface of chocolate: fat bloom, caused by changes in the fat crystals in the chocolate; and sugar bloom, due to crystals formed by the action of moisture on the sugar.
 Fat and sugar bloom damage the appearance of chocolate but do not limit its shelf life.
 Chocolate that has "bloomed" is still safe to eat (as it is a non-perishable food due to its sugar content), but may have an unappetizing appearance and surface texture.
-Chocolate bloom can be repaired by melting the chocolate down, stirring it, then pouring it into a mould and allowing it to cool, bringing the sugar or fat back into the solution.
+Chocolate bloom can be repaired by melting the chocolate down, stirring it, then pouring it into a mould and allowing it to cool and re-solidify, bringing the sugar or fat back into the solution.

 Fat bloom

-Fat bloom is the separation of the cocoa butter from the other components.
-Generally bloom arises from storage or age.
+Fat bloom is the result of gradual separation of the cocoa butter and the dissolved components of the chocolate mixture.
+Generally bloom arises due to storage or age.
 Improper formulation exacerbates the problem.
-Lower melting point triglycerides in cocoa butter are more mobile than other constituents and migrate to the surface of the chocolate item.
+The fats in cocoa butter are a mixture of triglycerides with varying melting points: those with lower melt temperature are more mobile than other constituents and migrate to the surface of the chocolate.

 Cocoa butter can be classified into polymorphic forms.
 Bloomed chocolates contain the most stable VI polymorph of cocoa butter.
 Bloom occurs through the uncontrolled polymorphic transformation of cocoa butter from a less stable form (form IV or V) to the most stable form (form VI).
 The technology of good chocolate production depends on ensuring that only the stable form of the cocoa butter ingredient exists in the final product.
 In poorly tempered chocolate, form IV will transform to V and eventually form VI, resulting in bloom, while in well-tempered chocolate, form V will transform to form VI and bloom may also occur.
-Elevated and/or fluctuating temperatures promote the transformation rate and thus also promote the rate of bloom formation.
+Elevated and/or fluctuating temperatures increase the transformation rate and thus promote bloom formation.
 However, it is found that the production of form VI from form V does not always lead to bloom; a direct relationship cannot be established between fat bloom and the evolution of the crystalline forms.
 The onset of transformation from form V to form VI crystals is not the cause of visual bloom; rather, this transition should be considered as an aspect of cocoa butter recrystallization that may result in bloom.